Axholme Joint Railway: Hatfield Moor branch

-An application for a light railway order for the Hatfield Moor Extension Light Railway was made in November 1904, and was granted on 5 August 1905.
+An application for a light railway order for the Hatfield Moor Extension Light Railway was made in November 1904, and the Axholme Joint Railway (Hatfield Moor Extension Light Railway) Order 1905 was granted on 5 August 1905.
 The contract to build it was given to John Moffat of Manchester on 27 September 1907, and the contract price was £14,649.
 Construction took one and a half years, and the branch opened on 1 March 1909.
 Because the area through which it ran is low-lying, and had been the subject of drainage schemes since 1626, the railway had several bridges over rivers and drains.
 Between Epworth and Sandtoft goods station, it crossed the Folly Drain, the New Idle River and the River Torne.
 Beyond the station it crossed the North Idle Drain, and then ran along the bank of the Hatfield Waste Drain to reach its terminus at Hatfield Moor, close to the Hatfield Peat Works, then owned by the British Moss Litter Company (BMLC).

 Facilities were limited, with a borehole 230 ft deep supplying a water column at Sandtoft, and a run-round loop with a lever frame at Hatfield Moor, where the staff consisted of a single porter.
 Traffic was agricultural, but the railway company hoped to obtain the peat traffic.
 They held discussions in September 1909, but the BMLC continued to transport their peat overland to Maud's Bridge goods yard, on the Doncaster to Scunthorpe line.
 The Axholme Joint Railway then built a loading dock for the peat, which was completed in December 1911, but still did not succeed in getting the peat traffic.
-An agreement was eventually made in April 1913, which required the Railway Company to extend their line into the peat works.
+An agreement was eventually made in April 1913, which required the railway company to extend their line into the peat works.
 When completed, all peat left the works on the Axholme Joint Railway.
 It continued to serve the works until 30 September 1963, and was formally closed on 29 February 1964.

 There was a siding from the main line to Swinefleet Works, which was also owned by the British Moss Litter Company.
 The works had a steam railway which ran northwards from the works to the banks of the River Ouse at Swinefleet Clough.
 The line crossed the intended route of the Reedness Junction to Fockerby Branch, and the North Eastern Railway met with the BMLC in October 1902, hoping that they could persuade them to waive their right to a level crossing, in return for a payment.
 The exact outcome is not clear, but a siding was laid into the works, which was operational from 10 August 1903, and the peat railway was lifted at about that time.
 Peat was brought to the works by a network of railways spreading out southwards across Thorne Moors.